Want a thousand dollars? You’ll have to spend money to get that money.

-A few easy things you can do on your own is to mow your lawn, trim the edges, plant new grass seed or get sod.
-Try to find flowers or shrubs you like and plant them in the front and backyard.
-Create a fire-pit, trim down bushes and do some weed removal.
+A few easy things you can do on your own are to mow your lawn, trim the edges, plant new grass seed, or get sod.
+Find flowers or shrubs you like and plant them in the front and backyard.
+Create a fire pit, trim down bushes, and remove weeds.

-Landscaping is a lot of work but these small changes can have a huge impact on your home’s curb appeal.
+Landscaping is a lot of work, but these small changes can significantly impact your home’s curb appeal.

-One the yard work is done, it’s time to get started on the outside of your home.
-Repaint window sills, replace siding, get a new front door and/or garage door without as much wear and tear.
+Once the yard work is done, it’s time to get started on the outside of your home.
+Repaint window sills, replace siding, and get a new front and garage door without as much wear and tear.
 Make your home look welcoming.

 If you do these easy house renovations before an appraiser comes, you could see a substantial increase in how they value your home.

 A home that is energy efficient not only saves you money on bills but increases its value.
-You will want to invest in energy efficient appliances, consider solar power and check on how well your home is insulated.
+You will want to invest in energy-efficient appliances, consider solar power, and check how well your home is insulated.

-Insulation is meant to last years and in many areas it’s a requirement to have the attic, underfloor and walls insulated.
+Insulation is meant to last years, and in many areas, the attic, underfloor and walls must be insulated.

-Before a home appraisal for a pending sale you might want to consider a top up, full replacement or cover those areas of your home that are not currently insulated.
+Before a home appraisal for a pending sale, you might want to consider a top-up, total replacement or cover those areas of your home that are not insulated.

-Remember insulation not only keeps the home warm in winter, it also keeps it cool in summer.
-There are many specialist providers and you’re sure to find one in your location.
-There’s Insulation Labs in Los Angeles if you reside here.
-They love what they do and it shows on their active blog.
+Remember, insulation not only keeps the home warm in winter, but it also keeps it cool in summer.
+There are many specialist providers, and you’re sure to find one in your location.
+There are Insulation Labs in Los Angeles if you reside here.
+They love what they do, and it shows on their active blog.

-Energy efficiency is a hot topic and their blog provides informative articles on insulation.
-They’re worth reading and will empower you to can ask your provider the right questions regarding your own property’s needs.
+Energy efficiency is a hot topic, and their blog provides informative articles on insulation.
+They’re worth reading and will empower you to ask your provider the right questions regarding your property’s needs.